scholarist/scholarist.github.com/_posts/2009-07-19-android-plus-google-voice-equals-(almost)-free-mobile-plan.markdown

 title: "Android + Google Voice = (almost) Free Mobile Plan"
 ---

+**UPDATE**: Here is a great resource for [setting up Google Voice with VoIP services][1] to eliminate your mobile calling plan altogether.
+Of course you'll need a data plan for IP connectivity, but those are much cheaper than conventional minute-based calling plans.

+***

 **UPDATE**: T-Mobile has discontinued the plan referenced in this article.
 The cheapest T-Mobile plan with MyFaves is currently $39.99 for 300 whenever minutes and unlimited nights and weekends.
 With an unlimited data plan at $24.99 the total bill would come to about $65 plus a little extra for taxes.